Answer:

 An ICC profile allows color-managed applications to modify and properly map the gamut for accurate color reproduction.

 Sadly, most applications (excluding apps for color-critical work, such as Photoshop) aren’t color-managed.
-Further, while you can download an ICC profile from other users or from your monitor manufacturer’s website, you’ll need to use a colorimeter to calibrate and profile your monitor for the best results.
+Further, finding an ICC profile for your monitor may not always be easy or possible.

 This is where sRGB emulation mode comes in.